[0005] Network Boot Infrastructure Implementation on Google Cloud

 - ✅ Successfully boot HP DL360 Gen 9 via UEFI HTTP boot through WireGuard VPN

-- ✅ Cloud Run cold start latency < 100ms (with min instances = 1)
+- ✅ Cloud Run cold start latency < 100ms (with min instances = 1 for both services)

 - ✅ Configuration update workflow clear and documented